 It was the perfect excuse and occasion for me to spend some quality time in my kitchen.
 Baby Dear is a big fan of noodles made anyway, and we were craving some Hakka food ourselves - that definitely called for some wok time!

-I’ve also kept the heat level on the mild side since Baby Dear was eating it as well; but if you’d like a slight kick, then add in some finely chopped green chillies.
+I kept the heat level on this Hakka Chowmein recipe on the mild side since Baby Dear was eating it as well; but if you'd like a slight kick, then add in some finely chopped green chillies.
 On a lazy weekend afternoon or a busy weeknight, this would make a wonderful meal served by itself.
 Try it, and I hope you enjoy it as much we did.

 Vegetable Chow Mein - Hakka-style